Heavy Metals Panel 4, Blood

 Useful in the assessment of recent exposure to arsenic, cadmium, mercury, and lead.
 For chronic exposure or the determination of arsenic species, refer to Heavy Metals Panel 4, Urine with Reflex to Arsenic Fractionation (0020572).
 For occupational exposure, consider Lead, Industrial Exposure Panel, Adults (0025016) and/or Cadmium Exposure Panel - OSHA (0025013).

-- Mercury is volatile; concentration may reduce after seven or more days of storage.
+Mercury is volatile; concentration may decrease over time.
 If the specimen is drawn and stored in the appropriate container, the arsenic, cadmium, and lead values do not change with time.

 |Component Test Code*||Component Chart Name||LOINC|

 - Cd blood level